erkobridee/react-socket-simple-chat/README.md

   - [ ] connect to the socket.io server to handle the messages

+    - [x] build a local socket.io server

+    - [x] connect to the local socket.io server

+    - [ ] connect to the remote socket.io server

 - [x] use the settings theme state to switch between the themes

 - [x] add local storage support to persist the changes on the settings page